José Martínez (outfielder/first baseman)

-José Alberto Martínez (born July 25, 1988) is a Venezuelan professional baseball first baseman and outfielder for the Centauros de La Guaira of the Venezuelan Major League.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Tampa Bay Rays, and Chicago Cubs.
+José Alberto Martínez (born July 25, 1988) is a Venezuelan former professional baseball first baseman and outfielder.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals, Tampa Bay Rays, and Chicago Cubs.
 Martínez made his major league debut with the Cardinals on September 6, 2016, after 887 games in ten minor league seasons.

 As a member of the Triple-A Omaha Storm Chasers in the Kansas City Royals organization in 2015, Martínez set a modern-day Pacific Coast League (PCL) record with a .384 batting average.
-He also previously played in the Chicago White Sox and Atlanta Braves organizations as well as in the Frontier League.
+He also played in the Chicago White Sox and Atlanta Braves organizations as well as in the Frontier League.

 Playing career

 Chicago White Sox

 Martínez signed with the Chicago White Sox as an amateur free agent in February 2006.
 From 2006 to 2012, Martínez played in the White Sox organization, reaching as high as the Double-A Birmingham Barons before becoming a minor league free agent on November 2, 2012.